KrystianD/dvrcms/README.md

 DVRCMS
 ======

 SDL based video preview tool for Chinese digital video recorders (DVR) similar to [this one](https://www.aliexpress.com/item/32828699353.html).
-Usually, they use port 34567.
+Usually, they use port 34567 and can be used with CMS software.

 ### Compilation